 The Ames Area MPO provides a notice to the public of their rights under Title VI of the Civil Rights Act of 1964.
 This notice includes information on who to contact to file a complaint.

-The notices is posted:
+The notices are posted at the following locations:

 - Ames Area MPO office, Room 212 (515 Clark Ave, Ames, IA) - Ames City Hall entrance (515 Clark Ave, Ames, IA) - Public Meeting Rooms - www.aampo.org